-During the COVID-19 global pandemic, FMO has demonstrated it is resilient and can continue to carry out its mission while operating in a robust, effective and efficient way.
-The first half of the year has been focused on business continuity and further embedding KYC processes and governance in our organization.
+During the COVID-19 pandemic, FMO has demonstrated it is resilient and can carry out its mission while operating in a robust, effective and efficient way.
+In 2020, we focused on business continuity and further embedding KYC processes and governance in our organization.

-Following the outbreak of the COVID-19 pandemic, FMO quickly adapted to a new situation.
-Employees have been working from home and business continuity plans have been implemented and are working effectively.
+FMO quickly adapted to a new situation.
+Employees have been working from home and business continuity plans have been implemented and are working.
 We adapted our governance structure to ensure quality, agility and multiple perspectives in decision-making.
-This entailed combining existing decision-making bodies and establishing new taskforces to monitor the impact of the coronavirus on 1) our markets and customers, so as to provide support where needed, and 2) on the liquidity and financial situation of FMO.
-In addition, we streamlined our processes by delegating approval authority to investment teams on providing moratoriums on principal and interest payments, by providing pricing guidance for new transactions that reflect new market realities and by providing guidance on which type of investments are eligible for digital ESG due diligence.
+This entailed combining existing decision-making bodies and establishing new task forces to monitor the impact of COVID-19 on our markets and customers, so as to provide support where needed, and on the liquidity and financial situation of FMO.
+To support customers requesting temporary payment deferrals or a waiver of financial covenants, FMO agreed a joint approach with its partners (in particular other European DFIs and Multilateral Development Banks).
+In addition, we streamlined our processes by delegating approval authority to investment teams on providing payment deferrals on principal and interest payments, by providing pricing guidance for new transactions that reflect new market realities and by providing guidance on which type of investments are eligible for digital ESG due diligence.

 One of FMO’s core values is integrity.
 FMO believes it is important that this value is internalized and lived by its employees as well as its customers.
 FMO has embedded this value into its policies, products and procedures.
 The KYC Framework, the Anti Bribery & Corruption Policy as well as Gifts, Entertainment & Hospitality Policy address the minimum standards our stakeholders, including our employees, should adhere to.